 Unfortunately, Sorrel is not available in many supermarkets.
-I am always baffled to learn that ingredients that are healthy for us not available everywhere.
-And once there is a scientific research that explains all the benefits, the price of the ingredient or food increases drastically.
+I am always baffled to learn that ingredients that are healthy for us are not available everywhere.
+And once there is scientific research that explains all the benefits, the price of the ingredient or food increases drastically.

 The same goes for ingredients such as coconut, turmeric, and ginger.
 Check out this article about the benefit of coconut oil and think about how costly coconut has become.

-A beverage recipe worth trying
+A Sorrel Drink recipe worth trying

 This recipe is initially from my friend and blogger Charlene Harris from That Girl Cooks Healthy.
 In her Sorrel post, Charlene says that everyone makes this drink differently.

 It is true because every time I taste it, it is always different.
-Charlene also says that Sorrel should not be mistaken for the common or garden sorrel, a species native to West Africa which was brought over to the Caribbean during transatlantic slave period.
+Charlene also says that Sorrel should not be mistaken for the common or garden sorrel, a species native to West Africa which was brought over to the Caribbean during the transatlantic slave period.